Developer-Ahmed-Ayman-khedr/College-Management-System/README.md

 By:
 Ahmed Ayman Khedr.
 This is the C Final project:
-It is a College Managenet System:
+It is a College Managemet System:
 It contains:
 1. Add student data.
 2. Get used size in the Database.